Documents Required for Dominican Birth Transcription

 My Dominican father appears as Steven on my US birth certificate but appears as Esteban on his Dominican birth certificate and cédula.
 I'm guessing that this isn't a problem, is it?
 After all Esteban and Steven are the same name.

-1) If your father officially changed his name from Esteban to Steven, then you'd need to provide us with that documentation, and that would be fine, by being able to document the change there would be no problems when we lodge your paperwork at the Transcription Department.
+Wrong.
+To the lawyers and inspectors at the Transcription Department of the Junta Central Electoral in Santo Domingo Steven and Esteban are two distinct and totally different names.
+There are two ways for us to address this issue: 1) If your father officially changed his name from Esteban to Steven, then you'd need to provide us with that documentation, and that would be fine, by being able to document the change there would be no problems when we lodge your paperwork at the Transcription Department.
+2) If it was a typo on your birth certificate, then you can simply apply to get your father's name corrected from Steven to Esteban.
+In some States this is relatively simple.

 My dad appears as Nicolás on his Dominican documents but Nicholas (with an H) on my NY birth certificate.
 It's just a minor difference, it won't matter, right?